heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container States.md

-As well as the [phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) of the [[Pod]] overall, Kubernetes tracks the state of each container inside a Pod.
+As well as the [phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) of the [Pod](Pod.md) overall, Kubernetes tracks the state of each container inside a Pod.
 You can use [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to trigger events to run at certain points in a container's lifecycle.

-Once the [scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) assigns a Pod to a [[Node]], the kubelet starts creating containers for that Pod using a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes).
+Once the [scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) assigns a Pod to a [Node](Node.md), the kubelet starts creating containers for that Pod using a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes).
 There are three possible container states: `Waiting`, `Running`, and `Terminated`.

-To check the state of a Pod's [[Container]], you can use `kubectl describe pod <name-of-pod>`.
+To check the state of a Pod's [Container](Container.md), you can use `kubectl describe pod <name-of-pod>`.
 The output shows the state for each container within that Pod.

 Each state has a specific meaning: